Flexible realizations existence: NP-completeness on sparse graphs and algorithms: Benchmarks

 \section{Benchmarks}

-Our implementation is written in Python and uses NetworkX library.
-We provide the code in our PyRigi fork on GitHub~\cite{pyrigi_github_lastaapps}.
-The repository also contains tools required to run and analyze benchmarks along with precomputed results and generated graph classes.
+In this section, we analyze the performance of our implementation, which is written in Python and uses the NetworkX library~\cite{networkx}.
+We provide the code in~\cite{nac_code}, which also contains tools required to run and analyze benchmarks, along with precomputed results and generated graph classes.
 An additional notebook is provided for experiments with the algorithm itself.
-All the NAC-coloring search functions in our algorithm are implemented as iterators.
-Hence, if we want only one or a few of NAC-colorings, it can be done without generating all of them.
+The NAC-coloring search algorithms are implemented as iterators.
+Hence, if one requires only one or a few NAC-colorings, they can be obtained without generating all of them.

-All the benchmarks bellow were run on Linux on a laptop with Intel i7 of the 11th generation with CPython 3.12 and SageMath 10.4.
+The benchmarks were run on Linux on a laptop with an Intel i7 processor of the 11th generation with CPython 3.12 and SageMath 10.4.
+Throughout this section, we write just rigid instead of $2$-rigid, since no other dimension is considered.

-We have used several graph classes to test the performance.
-Graphs without 3 nor 4 cycles were obtained from a graph bank~\cite{extremal_graphs}.
-Small minimally rigid graphs were generated using Nauty~\cite{nauty} with a corresponding plugin~\cite{nauty_plugin}, while larger minimally and globally rigid graphs were generated randomly utilizing the package PyRigi~\cite{pyrigi}.
-Random graph generators were taken from NetworkX library~\cite{networkx}.